Okera Portal UI Basics¶

 Cmd+F (Mac) to quickly find a group or role name.

-The System item in the main navigation opens a page displaying the following information about your Okera cluster:
+The System option on the left-side menu opens the System Information page that displays the following information about your Okera cluster:

 - UI version

 - REST API endpoint

 - JDBC URL (You can download the Okera Presto JDBC driver by selecting the Download JDBC driver link.)

 - build hash